 ＜Open Call Project SOCIAL DIVE＞

-(As of March 2020)
+(As of February 2021)

-1: “Kase-truck school project” Kase-truck 2020 (image)
+1: Kase-truck Project (image)

-Born in Kumamoto, Takashi Murakami started working as an artist in Tokyo in 1986, at which time he produced works using tatami mats and rice.
-He has participated in national and international exhibitions and art projects held at various venues including Towada Art Center, Art Tower Mito, Contemporary Art Museum Kumamoto, 3331 Arts Chiyoda, and Gwangju Design Biennale.
-In addition, he has planned and co-organized art projects in numerous schools and towns.
-Recently, he has given lectures and led other activities at cultural institutes as a form of “Arts And Act” based on the theme of art dissemination and cultural education policymaking.
+Born in Kumamoto.
+He started working as an artist in Tokyo in 1986, at which time he produced works using tatami mats and rice.
+He has participated in national and international exhibitions and art projects held at various venues including Towada Art Center, Art Tower Mito, 331 Arts Chiyoda, and Gwangju Design Biennale.
+Since 2010, he has planned and co-organized “art Inclusion” events and art projects in numerous schools and towns.
+Recently, he has given lectures and led other activities at cultural institutes as a form of “art as action,” based on the theme of art dissemination and cultural education policymaking.

-In 2016, he presented “8th Grade Syndrome” at Ichihara Lakeside Museum.
-In 2019 in the exhibition “Now, it’s time to play” at the Museum of Contemporary Art Tokyo, he created an installation in which 30 clothes cabinets were assembled in the guise of a bouldering wall.
-He is also known as the organizer of “Thank You Art Day”, which takes place annually on March 9.
+In 2016, he presented 8th Grade Syndrome at Ichihara Lakeside Museum.
+In 2019 in the exhibition Now, it’s time to play at the Museum of Contemporary Art Tokyo, he created an installation in which 30 clothes cabinets were assembled in the guise of a bouldering wall.
+He is also known as the organizer of Thank you Art Day, which takes place annually on March 9.

-Born in Sendai City in 1969, Atsushi Kadowaki graduated from Tokyo University of Foreign Studies, where he studied Arabic.
-He worked for a steel company but left in less than two years, after which he produced and exhibited figurative works in 2D.
-However, on the occasion of participating in the “Tourism and Art Exhibition”, an art project that took place in a shopping arcade in Sendai in 2003, he started to use various media to develop participatory art projects under the theme of “doing something with someone.”
-Following the Great East Japan Earthquake in 2011, he set up the Oshiruko Café (sweet red-bean soup) and the welfare service facility “Art Inclusion Factory” at temporary housing complexes in disaster-hit areas, while he also established the Aceh-Japan Community Art Project, an initiative that connects Tohoku to Banda Aceh, the area most severely affected by the 2004 Indian Ocean earthquake and tsunami.
+Born in Sendai City in 1969.
+Graduated from Tokyo University of Foreign Studies, where he studied Arabic.
+On the occasion of participating in the art project Tourism and Art Exhibition in 2003, he started to use various media to develop participatory art projects under the theme of “doing something with someone.”
+After the Great East Japan Earthquake in 2011, he set up the Oshiruko Café (sweet red-bean soup) and the welfare service facility Art Inclusion Factory at temporary housing complexes, as well as the Aceh-Japan Community Art Project, which connects Tohoku to Banda Aceh, the area most severely affected by the 2004 Indian Ocean earthquake and tsunami.